seberg/numpy/doc/neps/nep-0042-new-dtypes.rst

     about the previous dtype implementation and issues with it in :ref:`NEP 40 <NEP40>`.
     :ref:`NEP 41 <NEP41>` then provides an overview and generic design choices for the refactor.
-Further NEPs 42 (this document) and 43 go into the technical details of the datatype and universal function related internal and external API changes.
+NEPs 42 (this document) and 43 go into the technical details of the internal and external API changes related to datatypes and universal functions, respectively.
     In some cases it may be necessary to consult the other NEPs for a full picture of the desired changes and why these changes are necessary.